qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/about.md

 ## License

 The license for PyQt-Fluent-Widgets and PyQt6-Fluent-Widgets is [GPLv3](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/blob/master/LICENSE).
+If your project uses these two libraries, **software distribution must be done under the GPLv3 license**..

 PySide6-Fluent-Widgets and PySide2-Fluent-Widgets are **dual-licensed**.
 They are licensed under GPLv3 for non-commercial use.
-For commercial use, please purchase a [**commercial license**](/price) to support the development of this project.
+For commercial use, please purchase a [**commercial license**](/price) to support the development of this project, and the [commerial version library](/pages/pro/) contains more advance components.

 C++ QFluentWidgets is not open source.
 You can download the compiled demo `QFluentWidgets_v*.*.*.zip` from [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).
 Please check the [price plan](/price) and contact [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) if you want to use C++ QFluentWidgets.